puvvaditeja/Netflix-Data/README.md

-# Netflix-Data
-This project analyzes Netflix's movie and TV show catalog, offering insights into content distribution across different genres, countries, ratings, and years.
-The dashboard provides an interactive visual representation to help users explore the platform's content trends effectively.
+# Netflix-Data-Analysis(Interactive Dashboard creation using Tableau)
+## Project Objective
+-To analyze Netflix’s content distribution based on genres, ratings, and countries.
+-To understand trends in content production over the years.
+-To provide business insights for stakeholders about the most popular genres and content categories.